 (a) The size designation, comprising the nominal section width, the nominal aspect ratio, the type of structure symbol (where applicable) and the nominal rim diameter, must be grouped as shown in the above example: 600/55 – 26.5;

-(b) The inscription "LS", followed by the number 1, 2, 3 or 4 as appropriate, is placed after the size designation, as shown in the above example: LS-2;
+(b) The inscription "LS-n" (or "HF-n" in the case of high-flotation tyres) is placed after the size designation, where n is the number pertaining to the appropriate classification code as defined in Annex 10 (e.g. "LS-2" in the example above);

 (c) The service description (load index and the speed category symbol) is placed near the size designation.
 It may either precede or follow it or be placed above or below it;

-(d) The symbols "TUBELESS" and the date of production may be at a distance from the size designation.
+(d) The symbols "TUBELESS" and the date of production may be at a distance from the size designation;

+(e) The inflation pressure to be used for measurement and tests is placed near the service description.
+It may either follow or be placed below it.

+Part E: Tyres for construction applications (industrial tractors)